5. Pace-setting leadership style | The hustler

 The drive to succeed and strong initiative of this leadership style is certainly admirable.
 However, tread with caution.
 Because of their own incredible passion and discipline, this type of leader could intimidate and unknowingly pressure employees.

-“Try this.”
-"Go on, try some more..."
-With a strong sense of self and focus on the individual, this leadership style works on the premise that each step is progress.
+With a strong sense of encouragement and focus on the individual, this leadership style works on the premise that each step is progress.

 And that's how it works to bring out the best in people.
 Adjusting yet pushing the bar for consistent growth, while empowering their mentees to learn the skills that will drive the business forward.